Skip to content

 • Pray for all people in every category because God loves the world (John 3:16).

-• Be good citizens and cooperate by having our documents (Romans 13).
+• Be good citizens and cooperate by having our documents (Rom.
+13).

 • Help each person in their specific circumstance because each situation is different.

-Reinertson admits there is tension between John 3:16 and Romans 13 but they complement each other.
+Reinertson admits there is tension between John 3:16 and Romans 13 but says the two verses complement each other.

 Turner acknowledged that the incident at Cities Church has created a demand for the convention to seek ways to help their ethnic congregations.
 “It’s time to show that we are united and that we have each other’s backs while expressing care for our ethnic churches,” he said.